1) Is this program something that can be done at your own pace?

 2) About how many hours a week are going to be required to complete the assignments?

 Each quarter has 4-5 courses.
-Each course requires between 2-5 hours per week, for what we would expect would be about 15-20 hours a week on average.
+Each course requires between 2-5 hours per week, for what our students are reporting as equally about 20 hours a week on average.
 It depends on how fast of a reader you are, how much time you spend going down side tracks in the research and reading, and how much time it takes you to write and create resources!

 3) Are there specific times that we are required to get online for classes or is it online and we can watch at our own convenience during that week?

 The week will be set up for you and you have that week to complete it on your own schedule.
-The lectures will be recorded and available at the beginning of the weeks.
+The lectures will be recorded and available at the beginning of the weeks (on Mondays).
 Some instructors may ask that you participate in live events, but we understand that isn't always possible, and there will be alternative assignments in those cases if you are unable to participate.
-The only in person requirement is our 4 day skills workshop that will take place near the end of your second year in the program.
+The only in person requirement is our 3 day skills workshop that will take place near in the second year in the program.

 4) If I attend your school as a member of the Indie Birth Private Contract Association, does that membership extend to my work in attending any births during the time I am enrolled in your school?